-On my last day running the CitiPhone Unit in NY in May of 1988, the department threw me a going-away party at the end of the work day.
+On my last day running the CitiPhone Unit in NY in May of 1988, my people threw me a going-away party at the end of the work day.

-We held it in right in our Customer Service area.
+We held the celebration right there in our Customer Service area.

-We had it catered, with two young ladies dressed as French maids walking around serving hors d’ oeuvres!
+We had the event catered, with two young ladies we hired to dress up as French maids to walk around serving everyone hors d’ oeuvres!

-(BTW, since we still handled calls from our ATMs (CBC/Citicard Banking Centers), we moved those 5 reps into our training classroom that was already outfitted with the appropriate equipment.)
+(BTW, since we still handled calls from our CBCs/Citicard Banking Centers during the off-hours, we moved those 5 reps into our training classroom that was already outfitted with the appropriate phone equipment.)

-And as our unit was ~90% women, and most of them under the age of 25, we had lots of people dancing on the work surfaces of the rep workstations.
+And as our unit was ~90% women, and most of them under the age of 25, we had lots of people dancing on the work surfaces of the rep stations.

-We even hired a “stripper” (No, not all the way!) who played the role of a very irate & disgruntled job candidate who just got turned down for a job with us!
+We even hired a “stripper” (No, not an “all the way” performer!) who played the role of a very irate, disgruntled job candidate who just got turned down after an interview with us!

-She “broke into” our unit, apparently passed by Security downstairs without being noticed & charged through our card-access-only door.
-She made a big racket, yelling & screaming & demanding to see “the guy in charge”.
+She “broke into” our unit, apparently passed by Security downstairs without being noticed & charged through our card-access-only door!
+She made one helluva racket, yelling & screaming & demanding to see “the guy in charge”.

-She came up onto our raised-platform Control Desk where John was!
+She ran right up onto our raised-platform Control Desk where John was, opening his gifts.